 A Short Story by Maribeth Shanley

-When I was nine years old, my oldest brother, Jake, and I boarded a city bus in Pensacola, Florida.
-It was Jake’s and my first day of school at St. Michael's Parish school, located in the city of Pensacola.
+When I was nine years old, my oldest brother, Danny, and I boarded a city bus in Pensacola, Florida.
+It was Danny's and my first day of school at St. Michael's Parish, located in Pensacola.
+The year was 1956.

-Our real parish was St. John's located only a few miles from our new house; but it was the middle of the school year, and St. John's was filled up for grades 4 and 5.
-We would have to attend St. Michael's for the rest of the year.
+Our actual parish was St. John's, located only a few miles from our new home.
+However, it was the middle of the school year, and St. John's was at capacity for grades 4 and 5.
+So Danny and I would have to attend St. Michael's for the rest of the year.

-Because St. Michael's was so far away, we had to ride our bicycles about two miles to another house which sat on a main street where the city bus stopped every day.
-That house belonged to a man who worked with my father.
+Since St. Michael's was so far away, we had to ride our bicycles about two miles to another house on the main street where the city bus stopped every day.
+That house belonged to a man who worked with our father.

-My dad was an officer in the U.S. Navy.
-Dad had been transferred from Quonset Point Naval Air Station in Rhode Island to the Pensacola Naval Air Station in Florida.
-It was the first major move from where my brother, two sisters and I were born and lived all of our lives.
-I remember how hard it was to leave the only home any of us ever knew.
+Our dad was an officer in the U.S. Navy.
+He had been transferred from Quonset Point Naval Air Station in Rhode Island to the Pensacola Naval Air Station in Florida.
+It was the first significant move from where my brother, two sisters, and I were born and lived all our lives.
+I remember how difficult it was to leave the only home any of us knew.

-Merritt Road, in East Providence was where all of our friends lived.
-My best friends, Jeannie and Cathy lived there.
-The rocks, slant tree, woods, and dairy farm were there.
+Merritt Road, in East Providence, was where all of our friends lived.
+My best friends, Jeannie and Cathy, lived there.
+The rocks, a slant tree, woods, and a dairy farm were also there.

-The rocks was a huge mountain of really big rocks.
-Jeannie, Cathy and I loved climbing the rocks.
-It felt like we lived in a castle where we could look out over the lands.
-Our favorite thing to do was have tea parties on the rocks.
-There was one very big flat top rock that became our table.
-We sat on smaller rocks that surrounded the table.
+The 'rocks' were a massive mountain of huge boulders.
+Jeannie, Cathy, and I loved climbing the rocks.
+It felt like we lived in a castle where we could look over the land.
+Our favorite thing to do was to have tea parties on the rocks.
+There was one large flat-top rock that became our table.
+We sat on the smaller rocks that surrounded the table.
 Of course, we didn't drink tea.
-We drank cherry Kool-Aid and ate cookies.
+Instead, we drank cherry Kool-Aid and ate cookies.
 It was lots of fun.

-The slant tree was a tree that grew sideways in a meadow just behind the house that sat across from my house.
+The 'slant tree' was a tree that grew sideways in a meadow just behind the house that sat across the street from our home.
 The tree belonged to Bay View Academy, so it became ours 'cuz no one at Bay View cared about the tree or about us climbing it.
 I loved that tree.
-When I was sitting or standing high up on it, the tree took me to mysterious places in my mind.
+The tree took me to mysterious places in my mind when I was sitting or standing high up on it.
 The tree felt safe.
-When I sat on the tree with Jeannie and Cathy, we often jumped to the ground.
-We liked being dare devils, just like riding our bicycles down the street with no hands or feet.
-We'd yell, "Look ma, no hands or feet!"
+We often jumped to the ground when I sat on the tree with Jeannie and Cathy.
+We liked being daredevils, like riding our bicycles down the street with no hands or feet.
+We'd yell, "Look, ma, no hands or feet!"

-The woods sat in back of Cathy's house and in back of the rocks.
-It was dark back in there where a well was covered with boards that were nailed together.
-It took all three of us to move the boards away from the well.
+The 'woods' sat behind Cathy's house and the rocks.
+There was a well in the woods.
+Boards nailed together covered the well so no one would fall in.
+All three of us moved the heavy planks away from the well.
 Then, there was the dairy farm.

 The dairy farm, located at the end of a dirt lane, sat on the other side of our backyard fence.
 Sometimes we'd see men dressed like farmers walking around the farm.
-Mostly though, we only saw cows, lots of cows that mooed loudly all day long.
+Mostly, though, we only saw cows, lots of cows that mooed loudly all day long.
 Sometimes, a sick cow would cry all day and all night.
-I felt so sad for the cow; but I was just a kid and didn't know what to do for the poor cow.
+I felt sad for the cow, but I was just a kid and didn't know what to do for the poor animal.